REDtrac-Software/REDtrac-API/README.md

 [Please see the recorded video covering the deployment and an overview of the menu-driven setup of the Automated Monitoring Nodes here.](https://www.youtube.com/watch?v=SwGXM8TaJbA&t=304s)

 # Getting Started
-After bringing up the neatMon API using the `make` command, the app can be reached from a web browser at the address `http://localhost/api/status` which should show the message: "API Working Sat Feb 26 2022 08:16:20 GMT+0000 (Coordinated Universal Time)" (The current time should be displayed)
+After bringing up REDtrac API using the `make` command, the app can be reached from a web browser at the address `http://localhost:1330/api/status` which should show the message: "API Working Sat Feb 26 2022 08:16:20 GMT+0000 (Coordinated Universal Time)" (The current time should be displayed)

 # Installation
 The API requires Docker to be installed and running or can be run locally with the `node index.js` command, however, there may be issues that arise as versions differ from development environments and production, and as such Docker is the preferred method for maintaining the consistency between different environments.